Kampfgeschwader 55: Eastern Front

 KG 55's units began a last minute withdrawal to the Eastern borders of the Reich in preparation for Operation Barbarossa, the war on the Soviet Union.
 It was assigned to Fliegerkorps V (5th Flying Corps), subordinated to Luftflotte 4.
 The Stab. unit had six He 111s, all operational and two Messerschmitt Bf 110s, with one operational.
 I., III.
 Gruppe and the Geschwaderstab moved from their respective bases to Zamość in Poland, while II Gruppe was located to Klemensów aerodrome south east of Lublin in Poland under the command of Major Ernst Kühl, who assumed command on 31 March 1941.
 I./KG 55 had all 27 He 111s operational, II./KG 55 reported 22 of 24 bombers ready for action, and the third group 24 of 25 operational on 22 June 1941.
 On 8 March 1941 the Erganzungstaffel was formed into IV.
 Gruppe, but was deployed to Dijon in France and remained there until 4 May 1944.
-KG 55 was to provide air support for Army Group South attacking into the Ukraine in its drive toward the Caucasus and the Soviet oil fields.
+KG 55 was to provide air support for Army Group South attacking into Ukraine in its drive toward the Caucasus and the Soviet oil fields.

 The opening day of the campaign resulted in the loss of seven aircraft.
 III.
 Gruppe attacked airfields at Łuck and Mlynow, near Dubno.
 The next day an 8./KG 55 Heinkel was shot down by flak over Łuck, the crew bailed out but were later found by advancing German forces to have been shot in the head.
 Two of the men were found at the local Commissar's house.
 II.
 Gruppe attacked airfields in L'vov, Adamy, near Busk, Ukraine, and Zalosy.
 III./KG 55 bombed airfields in Dubno and Kiev that morning.
 The Luftwaffe established a degree of air superiority after destroying and capturing over 4,000 Soviet aircraft in the first weeks of the invasion.
 II./KG 55 attacked airfield near Kiev again on 25 June while III.
 Gruppe bombed Red Army troop concentrations in Wlodzimierzec-Lutsk area on 23 June followed by bombing attacks on the Kowel-Sarny rail system on 25 June.
 By 25 June Fliegerkorps V bombed 77 airfields in the first three days, in 1,600 sorties.
 The air corps claimed 774 Soviet aircraft on the ground.
 Army reconnaissance units and the air corps lost 55 aircraft destroyed and 37 damaged.